hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 Overall, the ability to fully automate device onboarding is a significant advantage that can lead to many benefits for organizations of all sizes.

-It's great to hear that there are [samples](https://github.com/HewlettPackard/POSH-HPEGreenLake/tree/master/Samples) available on GitHub repository which can help in learning how to use the full device onboarding cmdlets and how to build the csv files.
+Note that there are [samples](https://github.com/HewlettPackard/POSH-HPEGreenLake/tree/master/Samples) available on GitHub repository which can help in learning how to use the full device onboarding cmdlets and how to build a csv file for each device type.

 ## Managing applications with the HPE GreenLake PowerShell Library

 The main cmdlets for managing applications in the HPE GreenLake Platform are the followings:

 * To manage applications:

   * **Get-HPEGLApplication**: to get all applications available to you on your HPE GreenLake Platform, including the ones that are provisioned into your account and the ones that are not.